 Though we understand the enormity and stress that this decision entails and every situation is going to be different based on circumstances, we generally recommend making your final decision 3 to 5 weeks out in order to see all of your options with as updated information as possible.

-Though the majority of our couples have elected to postpone, we have had several conversations regarding alternative ideas on how they can still get married and make a great day of it.
+Though the majority of our couples have elected to postpone and have now gotten married, we have had several conversations regarding alternative ideas on how they can still get married and make a great day of it where ever restrictions still apply.
 The solution is going to look different for each of you but we thought we'd share with you some ideas that we've heard from some of our couples and their wedding planners to see if they may also be a good option for you.

 a few Alternatives

 One great idea we've heard a few times is to have your ceremony now- and your reception and celebration planned for a few months down the road.

 An elopement can still consist of a lot of the fun components of your originally planned wedding day; things like makeup and hair design, fresh florals, and a gorgeous backdrop- they can all make your wedding day unforgettable.
 We don't think you'll be disappointed if you choose to go this route; there is a special uniqueness about elopements that a lot of people overlook and that is the calmness and different kind of enjoyment you have with this experience.
 The quietness of them, people relax and are more in the moment.

 Playing your highlight video or a recording of your ceremony during your reception for your guests is a great way to memorialize your elopement and to have a special token to remember your day by.

 The Social-Distanced Day